glouw/RII/README.md

 }
 ```

 RSON objects are backwards compatible with JSON objects.
-Numbers will default to type `f64`.
+JSON numbers will default to type `f64`
+when imported into Roman II.

 ## Functions

-RII functions pass values by reference.
+Roman II functions pass values by reference.
 Functions are not terms and do not return values.

 ```
 add(a, b)